NWChen/NWChen.github.io/content/about.md

 title = "About"
 +++

-I'm yet another software engineer, from Queens NY.
+I'm from Queens, NY.
 I work on trading software at Goldman Sachs in NYC.